sentinel-official/docs/docs/clients/CLI/commands/keys.md

     <KEY_NAME>
 ```

-Pass flag `--recover` to recover the key
+Pass flag `--recover` to recover the key with Mnemonic

 ## List keys